dalianhome/fasting/README.md

      for all using (auth.uid() = user_id) with check (auth.uid() = user_id);
    ```

-3. **Add Supabase client code** in the app:
+3. **Hook up the client (already wired in code):**
-   - When a user signs in, fetch `profiles` and `fasts` for `auth.uid()` and replace the locally loaded `FastingStore` state.
+   - Set `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` in `SupabaseConfig.swift`.
-   - When starting/stopping/deleting fasts or changing settings, write to Supabase (insert/update) and update local cache so the UI stays instant.
+   - On login, the app downloads `fasts` for the authenticated user and merges them with any local entries to avoid duplicates.
-   - Store `last_synced_at` locally to skip redundant downloads and use it to drive incremental sync if desired.
+   - Every time a fast starts/stops or history changes, the app upserts to `fasts` using the current access token so another device sees the updates on next login.

 4. **Handle offline support** by queueing pending writes while offline and replaying them once a Supabase call succeeds.
 Until then, keep saving to `UserDefaults` so nothing is lost.

-5. **Migrate existing local data** by uploading the current `history`, active fast state, and settings the next time the user signs in, then marking them as synced.
+5. **Migrate existing local data** by letting the first signed-in session upload the current `history`; the merge logic keeps the latest entries from either device by ID.

 6. **Reuse the existing Supabase keys** in `SupabaseConfig.swift` for the client.
 Use the anon key in the app; reserve the service role key for secure backend utilities (never ship it in clients).